Coen Hess: 2020

 In February, Hess was a member of the North Queensland club's 2020 NRL Nines winning squad, scoring three tries in the tournament.
 Hess played 15 games in 2020, starting all 15 at and scoring three tries.
 Following a Round 16 loss to the Cronulla-Sutherland Sharks, Hess was charged with a crusher tackle and was suspended for one game.

 In October, Hess was named in the Queensland State of Origin squad, starting at in their 18–14 Game 1 win over New South Wales.

 2021

 In June, Hess was 18th man for the Queensland State of Origin squads for both Games I and II.
 In Game III, he was rushed into the side as 19th man.

 2022

 Hess played a total of 23 games and scored 1 try for North Queensland in 2022 as the club reached the preliminary final before losing to Parramatta 24-20.

 2023

 Hess played a total of 24 games and scored 2 tries for North Queensland in the 2023 NRL season as the club finished 11th on the table.

 2024

 Hess was ruled out of the entire season after suffering an ACL injury in a trial match in the pre-season.
 In May 2024, Hess has re-signed with the club on a three year extension.

 2025

 Hess played 21 matches for North Queensland in the 2025 NRL season as the club finished 12th on the table.

+2026

+On 5 June, the Cowboys announced that they had inducted Hess as a life member of the club.